 - Deteriorated business profits.
 Demand for goods and services falls as household income and wealth fall.
 Falling demand left most production facilities unemployed.
 Businesses cannot operate at economies of scale, increasing the unit cost of the product.

 - Social crisis.
-Poverty levels soar as household income and wealth fall.
-It triggers an increase in social problems such as crime and hunger.
+Poverty levels soar as household income and wealth fall, triggering an increase in social problems such as crime and hunger.